cogment/cogment-doc/src/concepts/glossary.md

 An observation is the subset of the [environment state](#environment-state) that an [Actor](#actor) based its choice of [Action](#action) (or lack thereof) on.

-### Observation delta

-An observation delta is the difference between two [observations](#observation).
-Usually, we encode deltas from the past to the future.

 ### Observation transition

 An observation transition is an observation delta between two consecutive [observations](#observation).